AutoRegressive Moving Average (ARMA) models: A Comprehensive Guide

 By José Carlos Gonzáles Tanaka

-ARMA model are one of the most powerful econometric models for trading.
+The ARMA model is one of the most powerful econometric models for trading.
 Here you will find a comprehensive guide.
 The first part will walk you through the theoretical aspects of the different versions of the model.
 Part 2 will concentrate on the application of the model in Python and Part 3 will do the same in R. Let's learn about ARMA modelling!

 Stationarity

 So I guess you are probably a trader who is new to autoregressive moving average models (ARMA models).
-The first thing you should know is that in order to create an ARMA model from a time series, you need to have the time series stationarily behaved.
+The first thing you should know is that in order to create an ARMA model from a time series, you need to have the time series stationarity-based behaved.

 How?